Kinto/kinto/docs/configuration/installation.rst

 (*requires PostgreSQL 9.4 or higher*).

-*Cliquet* dependencies do not include *PostgreSQL* tooling and drivers by default.
+*Kinto* dependencies do not include *PostgreSQL* tooling and drivers by default.
 In order to install them, run:

 ::

-    pip install "cliquet[postgresql]"
+    make install-postgres

-The following instructions will create a local ``postgres`` database on ``localhost:5432``, with user/password ``postgres``/``postgres``.
+The instructions below will create a local ``postgres`` database on ``localhost:5432``, with user/password ``postgres``/``postgres``.

 Once done, just uncomment the backends lines mentionning *Postgresql* in the